-During the early 1840’s, Western Australia experienced it’s first economic boom.
-This was both contributed to and was fed by a sudden expansion in the settler population.
-Between 1837 and 1843 the European population in the colony increased by over 50% — The settler population doubled.
+During the early 1840s, Western Australia experienced its first modern economic boom.
+This both contributed to and was fed by a sudden expansion in the white settler population.
+Between 1837 and 1843 the European population doubled.

-While that may sound impressive, consider this: The total number of settlers in 1837 was only 2,025 men women and children.
-There might have been an additional sixty or seventy soldiers, but that was it for a land area that took in a third of the entire Australian continent.
+While that sounds impressive, consider this: The total population in 1837 was only 2,025 men, women and children.
+There might have been 60 or 70 additional soldiers, but they were not included in the settlement’s census, neither were the First Nations people living about them.

-What point is attempting to be made is that the entire settler population of Western Australia would have fitted on only four of such ships.
-After the boom ended in 1843 the settler population even contracted a little.
+What point that is attempting to be made is that even after doubling, the entire settler population of Western Australia could have fitted on as little as four of such ships.
+After the boom ended in 1843 the settler population contracted a little.
 Serious debate was held around that time about abandoning the colony.
-I don’t believe that would ever have happened even without the benefit of hindsight, but if it had happened, this was the last moment it could practically have occurred.
+I don’t believe that could ever have happened, but if it had happened, this was the last moment it could practically have occurred.

-Even after the 1840’s boom, as it was before, and as it has remained ever since — over half the colony’s population lived in and around the capital city of Perth.
+After the 1840’s boom, as it had been before, and as it has remained ever since — over half the colony’s settler population lived in and around the capital city of Perth.
 The modern entity of Western Australia predominantly was, and always has been, an urban civilisation.
 This is not a value judgment.
 It is a historial fact that at times has proved politically inconvenient for our own self image and the reality of how most of us now live.